andrew/ultimate-awesome/README.md

 - [awesome-human-pose-estimation](https://github.com/dae-sun/awesome-human-pose-estimation) - Human Mesh Recovery / Human Pose Estimation.
 - [awesome-ai-agents](https://github.com/korchasa/awesome-ai-agents) - This curated list focuses on tools and frameworks for building AI agents.
 - [awesome-python](https://github.com/carrington-dev/awesome-python) - A curated collection of exceptional Python frameworks, libraries, software, and resources.
 This comprehensive guide helps developers discover the best tools for their Python projects.
+- [awesome-local-ai](https://github.com/ethicals7s/awesome-local-ai) - 152 open-source tools to run LLMs 100% locally – no cloud, no API keys, no censorship.
 - [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
 From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
 Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [amaranth-awesome](https://github.com/robtaylor/amaranth-awesome) - Awesome projects using the Amaranth HDL.
 - [fucking-awesome-python](https://github.com/correia-jpv/fucking-awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
 With repository stars⭐ and forks🍴.